sugarcoat/sugarcoat/README.md

   - Type: `String`
   - Default: `'section-default'`

 The default partial name used to display parsed comments is `section-default`.
 If `mode` is provided, the default partial name used is `section-variable`. `mode` has two alternate variable renderings available: `section-color` and `section-typography`.
-If you'd like this section to use a custom partial, provide its name to this option.
-Be sure to register your custom partial in [settings.template.partials`](#templatepartials).
-For more information on this, see [Custom Templating](#custom-templating).

 **Relationship Table**